jigx-com/jigx-docs-examples/docs/Components/form/choice-field.md

 The `choice-field` component can be used independently or within a `form` component, each offering distinct benefits.
 As a standalone, it provides flexibility for isolated usage without requiring a form structure.
 When wrapped in a form, it leverages the form’s instanceId, enabling better coordination and usability when managing multiple fields in a jig.
 :::

-::Image[]{src="https://archbee-image-uploads.s3.amazonaws.com/0TQnKgJpsWhT3gQzQOhdY-bBqh_WETCy6CgvD8nBr8c-20240826-164834.png" size="80" position="center" caption="Choice-field" alt="Choice-field" signedSrc="https://archbee-image-uploads.s3.amazonaws.com/0TQnKgJpsWhT3gQzQOhdY-bBqh_WETCy6CgvD8nBr8c-20240826-164834.png"}
+::Image[]{src="https://archbee-image-uploads.s3.amazonaws.com/0TQnKgJpsWhT3gQzQOhdY-bBqh_WETCy6CgvD8nBr8c-20240826-164834.png" size="80" position="center" caption="Choice-field" alt="Choice-field" signedSrc="https://archbee-image-uploads.s3.amazonaws.com/0TQnKgJpsWhT3gQzQOhdY-bBqh_WETCy6CgvD8nBr8c-20240826-164834.png" width="800" height="498" darkWidth="800" darkHeight="498"}

 ## Configuration options

-Some properties are common to all components, see [Common component properties](docId\:LLnTD-rxe8FmH7WpC5cZb) for a list and their configuration options.
+Some properties are common to all components, see [Common component properties]() for a list and their configuration options.

 | **Core structure for choice-field** |                                                                                                   |
 | ----------------------------------- | ------------------------------------------------------------------------------------------------- |